Mauznemo/SmartifyOS-Documentation/docs/ui/windows/creating-window-script.md

 # Creating custom window script
 Right click in your project browser and click on `Create > SmartifyOS > UI Window Script` and open it up (remember to drag the new script onto the new game object).

+Also remember to drag the script onto the window object you created in the previous step

 ## Base class: BaseUIWindow

 ### wasOpen